 Ingredients

-This low-carb pancake recipe uses simple ingredients that you probably already have in your pantry.
+This tasty pancake recipe uses simple ingredients that you probably already have in your pantry.
 Here’s what you’ll need to make fluffy almond flour pancakes that hit the spot:

 - almond flour – using finely ground almond flour will give you the best texture.
-Almond meal works too but is made from almonds with the skin still on and will result in a grittier texture.
+Almond meal works ok but is made from almonds with the skin still on and will result in a much grittier texture.

 - baking powder – necessary for fluffy pancakes.